What the production process is like on Undercover Boss with Executive Producer Mike Cotton | On Top of PR podcastBy On Top of PR

-Learn the production process for Undercover Boss and what it’s like to be on the show with our guest Mike Cotton.
-Cotton is an executive producer for Undercover Boss on CBS.
+Learn the production process for Undercover Boss and what it’s like to be on the show with our guest, Mike Cotton.
+Mike is an executive producer for Undercover Boss on CBS.

 Our episode guest is Mike Cotton, executive producer of Undercover Boss on CBS.
-Cotton has 20 years of experience working in British and American broadcast television specializing in Factual Entertainment.
+Mike has 20 years of experience working in British and American broadcast television specializing in factual entertainment.

 Learn what to expect when you go on Undercover Boss.